hlship/cli-tools/README.md

 If you want to see the list of commands without categories, use the `-f` / `--flat` option to `help`.
-If you want to use multiple namespaces for your commands without using categories, add the `:flat` option to the map passed to `dispatch`.
+If you want to use multiple namespaces for your commands without using categories, add `:flat true` to the options map passed to `dispatch`.

-The help command itself accept a single search term; it will filter the commands and categories it outputs to only those that contain the search term in either the command name, or command summary.
+The `help` command itself accept a single search term; it will filter the commands and categories it outputs to only those that contain the search term in either the command name, or command summary.
 This search is caseless.

 ## :command-ns meta-data